PSK1103/GUIMarketplaceDirectory/README.md

 `/guimd moderate review`: This will open up an inventory style GUI similar to the Marketplace Directory.
 Moderators can right click on a shop to remove a shop if they deem it so.
 This will prompt the moderator to confirm the removal of the shop.

+`/guimd moderate recover`: This utility can be used to recover shop edit books if the owner has lost it.
+This will open up an inventory style GUI similar to the Marketplace Directory containing approved shops.
+Moderators can right click on a shop to make a copy of the shop edit book.

-##### By default, these two utilities are enabled.
+##### By default, these three utilities are enabled.
 It is recommended not to turn off moderation.

-Additional unused utility: Allow offline players to be added as owners.
-This has not been added due to the inconclusivity in the decision if it should be added or not.